 It is essential to be aware of the differences between a chemical and a natural herbicide.
 This can allow you to determine what chemicals to use and what organic alternatives to your yard care.
 The most common question is if an herbicide is safe for you to use around your pets or children.
 The solution is yes and no.

 To put it simply, chemicals used in herbicide are detrimental to individuals as they are made from poisonous chemicals.
 These chemicals are usually derived from pesticides which are originally designed for industrial use.
-With non-chemical ingredients they could actually mimic the properties of pure compounds.
+With garden products they could actually mimic the properties of pure compounds.
 This will ensure that your lawn is healthy and beautiful.

 What Makes a Chemical Herbicide?